rocketbot-cl/Appium/README.md

 This command allows you to list the available emulated devices.

 5. Connect Emulated Device
 This command allows you to connect an emulated device and configure the server.
+If this is the first time you connect the device, the command may fail because you must start the operating system.
+If this happens, run the command again.

 6. Simple Swipe
 This command allows you to perform a simple swipe on the Android device screen.